 \subsection{Overview of Dataset}

-Table \ref{tab:overview} shows the overview of the MIMII DUE dataset.
-The dataset consists of normal and abnormal operating sounds of five different types of industrial machines, i.e., fans, gearboxes, pumps, slide rails, and valves.
-The description of each machine type is as follows: \begin{description}[style=unboxed,leftmargin=0cm] \item[Fan] An industrial fan used to keep gas or air flowing in a factory.
+Table \ref{tab:overview} summarizes the content of the MIMII DUE dataset.
+The dataset consists of normal and abnormal operating sounds of five different types of industrial machines: fans, gearboxes, pumps, slide rails, and valves.
+The description of each machine type is as follows. \begin{description}[style=unboxed,leftmargin=0cm] \item[Fan] An industrial fan used to keep gas or air flowing in a factory.
 The strength and temperature of the wind can be changed. \item [Gearbox] A gearbox that links a direct current (DC) motor to a slider-crank mechanism, transmitting the power generated by the rotation of the motor at a constant speed to the slider-crank mechanism.
-The slider-crank mechanism then converts the rotational motion into linear motion and raises and lowers its weight. \item [Pump] A submersible or land-based water pump takes in water from a pool and discharges the water to the pool continuously. \item [Slide rail] A linear slide system consisting of a moving platform and a staging base repeats a pre-programmed operation pattern. \item [Valve] A solenoid valve repeatedly opens and closes according to a pre-programmed operating pattern and is connected to a pump to control air or water flow. \end{description} The sounds emitted by the machines are stationary and non-stationary, have different features, and have different degrees of difficulty.
-Figure \ref{fig:spec} depicts a power spectrogram of the sound of all machine types, clearly showing that each machine has its unique sound characteristics.
+The slider-crank mechanism then converts the rotational motion into a linear motion and raises and lowers its weight. \item [Pump] A submersible or land-based water pump that continuously takes in and discharges water from a pool. \item [Slide rail] A linear slide system consisting of a moving platform and a staging base that repeats a pre-programmed operation pattern. \item [Valve] A solenoid valve that repeatedly opens and closes according to a pre-programmed operating pattern and is connected to a pump to control air or water flow. \end{description} The sounds emitted by these machines may be stationary or non-stationary, have different features, and have different degrees of difficulty when it comes to identifying them.
+Figure \ref{fig:spec} depicts a power spectrogram of the sounds of all machine types, clearly showing that each machine has its unique sound characteristics.